ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/07-containers-in-practice.md

 > docker run --rm -it -v "%CD%":/srv/jekyll -p 127.0.0.1:4000:4000 jekyll/jekyll:3.7.3 make serve
 ~~~

+A quick note on what the different options did here:

+   - `--rm` automatically deletes the container once it exits
+   - `-it` make the container interactive
+   - `-v ${PWD}:/srv/jekyll` mount the current directory in the container at `/srv/jekyll`
+   - `-p 127.0.0.1:4000:4000` publish the container port 4000 to port 4000 on the host
+   - `jekyll/jekyll:3.7.3` the image to generate the container from
+   - `make serve` the command to run in the container

 When I ran the macOS command, the output was as follows:

 ~~~
 Unable to find image 'jekyll/jekyll:3.7.3' locally 3.7.3: Pulling from jekyll/jekyll